Analyzing Lion Electric (LEV) and The Competition

-Lion Electric (NYSE:LEV – Get Rating) is one of 685 public companies in the “Holding & other investment offices” industry, but how does it compare to its competitors?
-We will compare Lion Electric to similar companies based on the strength of its analyst recommendations, earnings, profitability, dividends, institutional ownership, valuation and risk.
+Lion Electric (NYSE:LEV – Get Rating) is one of 691 publicly-traded companies in the “Holding & other investment offices” industry, but how does it compare to its competitors?
+We will compare Lion Electric to similar companies based on the strength of its dividends, risk, analyst recommendations, earnings, profitability, valuation and institutional ownership.

-6.9% of Lion Electric shares are owned by institutional investors.
-Comparatively, 51.7% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-20.0% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 This table compares Lion Electric and its competitors gross revenue, earnings per share and valuation.